balintkissdev/multiplayer-game-demo-rust/README.md

 Go programming language) and the asynchronous I/O capabilities of the operating system (`epoll` on Linux, `IOCP` on Windows and `kqueue` on macOS).

-Game programming provides a challenging environment to put these concepts to practice due to them being classified as *soft real-time systems*, requiring response within a time of generating a frame in 16.666 milliseconds (60 frames/second).
+Game programming provides a challenging environment to put these concepts into practice due to them being classified as *soft real-time systems*, requiring response within a time of generating a frame in 16.666 milliseconds (60 frames/second).
 Although TCP network protocol is used in conventional software